Social Service Worker Certificate

 Practicum Requirement (6 credits)

-The Consent to a Criminal Record Check form must be completed in full and submitted to the program assistant prior to registering for HUMS 1671.
-A satisfactory criminal record check is required in order for the student to secure a field placement.
+The Consent to a Criminal Record Check (CRC) form must be completed in full and submitted to the Program Coordinator prior to your registration for HUMS 1671.
+You must obtain a satisfactory Criminal Record Check in order to secure a field placement.

-Students are responsible for consulting with their program advisor to ensure that the courses they select are appropriate for their program of study and educational goals.
-Students who proceed without approval may find that a course does not meet requirements and may be subject to transcript assessment fees.
+Please consult with your Program Advisor to ensure that the courses you select are appropriate for your program of study and educational goals.
+Otherwise, you may find that a course does not meet the program requirements and you may need to pay further transcript assessment fees.

 Please see Tuition and Fees for details.